 Operation of the proposed action represents health and safety hazards.
 There is no human occupancy within the proposed action area.
 The natural gas pipeline would be buried approximately four (4) feet beneath the ground surface and permanently marked.
 The pipelines would be visually inspected and pressure tested.
 Public health and safety issues associated with the proposed well would be the responsibility of ERC for the life of the project.
-Public health and safety issues associated for the life of the project.
+Public health and safety issues associated with the proposed pipeline would be the responsibility of Enterprise Field Services for the life of the project.